morteza-shahrabi-farahani/golang-exercises/mastering-go/Notes/Chapter-10/Notes.md

 \* If we had a scenario which we can have a function which we can reuse it in other parts of the program, it would better to seperate the code scope of this function for reusability.

-## Using Swagger fir REST API documentation
+## Using Swagger for REST API documentation

 The OpenAPI specification, which is also called the Swagger Specification, is a specification for describing, producing, consuming, and visualizing RESTful web services.